What is a customer journey map?

 Outcomes of customer journey mapping

-If your organisation has committed to mapping the customer’s journey, it should also be committed to allocating resource and budget to deliver on the quick wins and longer-term service improvements identified.
+If your organisation has committed to mapping the customer’s journey, it should also be committed to allocating resource and budget to deliver on the quick wins and longer-term service improvements identified during the exercise.
 Sometimes this may mean starting from a blank canvas to re-think the ideal service experience and brainstorm new ways to make it easier – and more interesting and fun – for the customer to complete their journey.
 Given the frenetic pace of technology change and consumer expectations, the blank canvas can rapidly transform into a colourful and rich tapestry you will be proud to hang on your wall.

 If you need assistance creating a customer journey map, please contact us.